6uhrmittag/taskbutler/README.rst

 starting Taskbutler again.**

 Taskbutler is not aware of your changes and will mix and mess up your tasks.
-Changes can easily be tested by using a different/new labelname.
+Changes can easily be tested by using a different labelname.

 Setup Progress bars
 ^^^^^^^^^^^^^^^^^^^